 Purchasing Slack gives Salesforce a tool to fight one of its rivals, Microsoft, which has been pushing Teams heavily during the pandemic.
 Wedbush analyst Daniel Ives shares his thoughts about the balance of power in the market:

 "For Microsoft, this would competitively change the landscape and make Salesforce even that much more of a competitor (Dynamics vs. CRM) in the field as these two stalwarts further compete in the trillion-dollar cloud opportunity over the next decade."

 In many cases, it can be reasonable to develop a custom Slack bot for internal purposes.
-At UpsilonIT, we provide a wide range of bot development services, helping companies using Slack to enhance their team productivity while saving thousands of dollars.
+At Upsilon, we provide a wide range of Slack bot development services, helping companies using Slack to enhance their team productivity while saving thousands of dollars.
 For more details, contact our business development specialists.